SUBUL SUNIM Prize

 This prize is awarded annually for the best academic paper written for a class taken at Smith on a subject in the field of Buddhist Studies.
 Smith undergraduates as well as those in the Five Colleges are eligible.

-A student competing should submit the paper under an assumed name.
-A required cover sheet with assumed name, real name, email address, phone number and the course for which the paper was originally written must be submitted with paper.
-Papers should be submitted to Phoebe McKinnell, Green Street Classroom Annex 206, by noon on the last day of classes in the spring semester.
+A student competing should submit a printed copy of the paper together with the required cover sheet to Phoebe McKinnell, Green Street Classroom Annex 206, by noon on the last day of classes in the spring semester.
 One need not be a Buddhist Studies concentrator to submit a paper.

 Required cover sheet (DOC)